 Fatland has an eye for the absurd—in addition, that is, to Gulnara Karimova—something not difficult in a region where buildings are made to look like books and statues of dictators rotate to face the sun, or when a president falls from his horse in front of the TV cameras.
 But she also has a soft spot for ordinary people making do in difficult circumstances, as well as extraordinary accomplishments in extraordinarily difficult circumstances such as the Nukus Museum of Art, a repository of Soviet avant-garde art isolated in the deserts of Uzbekistan.

 Why did she go?
 Wanderlust, it seems.
-There’s hardly any discussion of Central Asia’s geopolitical role betwixt Russia, China and the US and other than noting the relative lack of liberal liberties, little discussion of the countries’ political outlooks.
+There’s hardly any discussion of Central Asia’s geopolitical role betwixt Russia, China and the US and other than noting the relative lack of civil liberties, little discussion of the countries’ political outlooks.
 If anything, Fatland is—despite the title—attempting to give these five countries their own identities free of, and which predate by millennia, the Soviet interlude.

 Those who want to read about contemporary Central Asia are usually left choosing between academic monographs, often dry and dense with political and economic minutiae, or travel-writing which runs on anecdote and is less than definitive.
 Fatland however is an engaging writer with an excellent translator.
 Completeness would have been an impossible objective.
 Fatland chooses the individual tesserae of her mosaic well: stand back and a picture comes into view.
 Those new to the region can do far worse than start with her.